iyobo/jollofjs/packages/isvalid/README.md

     }

 Using any other key than `custom` and `options` in conjunction with a custom validator will throw an error.

+## Type Shortcuts

+Some types can be specified using shortcuts.
+Instead of specifying the type, you just use the type.
+This works with objects and arrays.

+In the above simple example we used the object shortcut and should have looked like this if we hadn't.

+    isvalid(somedata, {
+        type: Object,
+        schema: {
+            'user': { type: String, required: true }, 'pass': { type: String, required: true }
+        }
+    }, ...);

+### Object Shortcuts

+Object shortcuts are used like this:

+    {
+        "user": { type: String }
+    }

+and is in fact the same as this:

+    {
+        type: Object,
+        schema: {
+        	"user": { type: String }
+        }
+    }

+Which means that data should be an object with a `user` field of the type `String`.

+### Array Shortcuts

+The same goes for arrays:

+    [
+        { type: String }
+    ]

+is essentially the same as:

+    {
+        type: Array,
+        schema: { type: String }
+    }

+Which means the data must be an array of strings.

 ## Automatic Type Conversion